Review · Other Supplements

 Who should buy, who should skip

-Buy this if you’re new to managing excessive sweating, you haven’t already researched dietary triggers or iontophoresis, and you want a single, low-cost starting point.
-The iontophoresis chapter is the standout reason to consider it.
+Buy this if you’re new to hyperhidrosis management, you haven’t already researched dietary triggers or iontophoresis, and you want a single, low-cost starting point that you can refund if it doesn’t help.
+The iontophoresis chapter alone might be worth the $25 if you were about to buy a commercial device and want to try a DIY version first.

-Skip this if you’ve already seen a dermatologist, read the free guides, or searched “how to reduce sweating” at length.
-And if your sweating is severe — soaking through clothes, affecting work or social life — this guide is a complement to medical care, not a replacement for it.
+Skip this if you’ve already seen a dermatologist, read the International Hyperhidrosis Society’s free guides, or searched “how to stop sweating” on YouTube.
+The guide adds almost nothing to that baseline.
+If your sweating is severe — soaking through clothes, interfering with work or social life — this PDF is not a substitute for medical treatment.

 The honest read